fieldtrip/website/tutorial/ica_artifact_cleaning.md

 Again you write down the components that represent artifacts.

 Note that due to eye components in MEG look different than eye components in EEG, that is due to the orientation of the MEG channels: on the left side of the head the channels point to the right and on the right side they point to the left, this cause their "polarity" to flip.
 With EEG electrodes all frontal electrodes have the same polarity.
-In combination with the component time series you can figure out which component reflects horozontal movements and which reflects blinks.
+In combination with the component time series you can figure out which component reflects horizontal movements and which reflects blinks.

 ### Identifying bad channels